wesfree163/DynamoDB-Script-Library/README.md

 Remember to get the account credentials from your AWS account and run `npm install` 😃

-You can run the files individually with `node 'filename'` or reference their code.
+You can run the files individually with `node 'filename'` or reference their code through other program files.
 They are made for reusability.

 ♩ ♪ ♫ ♬ ♭
 Happy Hackin'!